KempnerInstitute/raptor/README.md

 mamba activate raptor
 ```

+### Paths
+Edit src/paths.py to have the correct absolute paths to different datasets.

 ### Extracting DINOv2 Activations for ImageNet-1k
 For ImageNet, we precompute the DINOv2 activations so that `Raptor` can train faster.
 We provide a script to extract the activations from the ImageNet-1k dataset.
 This script is available in the `data` directory.